|W502 card front in graded holder

-Each of the involved food companies customized their card backs with promotional info, a brief player bio, or trade-in contests that encouraged kids to swap Babe Ruth or complete sets for ice cream.
+Each food company customized their card backs with promotional info, a brief player bio, or trade-in contests that encouraged kids to swap Babe Ruth or complete sets for ice cream.
 I profiled TCMA's reprint of one such set in 2010.

-It's not clear if kids kept their cards after getting free ice cream, but I suspect not; companies might've recirculated redeemed cards to save on further printing costs.
+It's not clear if kids got to keep their cards after getting a freebie, but I suspect not.
+Companies might've reclaimed and recirculated redemption cards to save on further printing costs.

-Here's a list of companies known to use this front design with varying backs, followed by catalog number.
-(Links go to their Old Cardboard set profiles, which include checklist and back variations.)
+At least five companies share this same front design and checklist with varying backs, linked below by catalog number to their Old Cardboard set profiles, which show checklist and back variations.